drod109/nauticedge/README.md

 For support, email support@nauticedge.io or join our Slack channel.

+## Accessibility

+NauticEdge is committed to accessibility:
+- WCAG 2.1 compliant
+- High contrast in both light and dark themes
+- Keyboard navigation support
+- Screen reader friendly
+- Responsive design for all devices

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.